solita/pwsh-git-code-review/README.md

 2. It collects and sums changes from each commit for the ticket with `git diff --numstat` and `git diff --name-status`.
 3. It prints out the results.

+#### Print urls for commits in ticket

+Run `\review_commit_urls.ps1 1` where 1 is the ticket number CORE-1.

+1. It takes all commits that have been prefixed with `CORE-1:`.
+2. It prints out urls to GitHub for each commit for this ticket

 ## Examples

 ### CORE-1